What is RSV?

 Sneeze or cough

-Sneeze of cough into a tissue
+Sneeze or cough into a tissue

 Clean commonly touched surfaces frequently